Conditional Access authentication strength

 |Certificate-based authentication||Requires administrator setup; can't be registered by the user.|

 |Windows Hello for Business||Can be registered in the Windows Out of Box Experience (OOBE) or the Windows Settings menu.|

 Federated user experience

-For federated domains, MFA may be enforced by Azure AD Conditional Access or by the on-premises federation provider by setting the federatedIdpMfaBehavior.
+For federated domains, MFA may be enforced by Microsoft Entra Conditional Access or by the on-premises federation provider by setting the federatedIdpMfaBehavior.
 If the federatedIdpMfaBehavior setting is set to enforceMfaByFederatedIdp, the user must authenticate on their federated IdP and can only satisfy the Federated Multi-Factor combination of the authentication strength requirement.
 For more information about the federation settings, see Plan support for MFA.

 If a user from a federated domain has multifactor authentication settings in scope for Staged Rollout, the user can complete multifactor authentication in the cloud and satisfy any of the Federated single-factor + something you have combinations.
-For more information about staged rollout, see Enable Staged Rollout using Azure portal.
+For more information about staged rollout, see Enable Staged Rollout.

 The Authentication methods policy is especially useful for restricting external access to sensitive apps in your organization because you can enforce specific authentication methods, such as phishing-resistant methods, for external users.

-When you apply an authentication strength Conditional Access policy to external Azure AD users, the policy works together with MFA trust settings in your cross-tenant access settings to determine where and how the external user must perform MFA.
-An Azure AD user authenticates in their home Azure AD tenant.
-Then when they access your resource, Azure AD applies the policy and checks to see if you've enabled MFA trust.
+When you apply an authentication strength Conditional Access policy to external Microsoft Entra users, the policy works together with MFA trust settings in your cross-tenant access settings to determine where and how the external user must perform MFA.
+A Microsoft Entra user authenticates in their home Microsoft Entra tenant.
+Then when they access your resource, Microsoft Entra ID applies the policy and checks to see if you've enabled MFA trust.
 Note that enabling MFA trust is optional for B2B collaboration but is required for B2B direct connect.